 29. Safety scissors Liz still talks about how it was her then four-year-old’s favorite stocking stuffer, even more than the chocolates and toys.

 30. Highlighters, new pens, mechanical pencils Think of them as “Back to (Home) School Supplies”

-31. Paperback novels With so many libraries and book stores closed, you may luck out here with a bestseller they haven’t read.
+31. Paperback novels and chapter books Of course we love supporting indie bookstores, but you may luck out here with an affordable bestseller they haven’t read.

 32. Magazines Celebrity news, cooking, outdoors, or sports — .there’s bound to be a topic perfect for your older kids’ Easter Baskets.

 33. Phone charging cables and phone accessories You may find a portable battery pack, or a big score:An ELF selfie light